michaellzy/iEvent/items/report.md

 - Details about the design patterns used (where in the code, justification of the choice, etc)

-*Please give clear and concise descriptions for each subsections of this part.
+* Please give clear and concise descriptions for each subsections of this part.
 It would be better to list all the concrete items for each subsection and give no more than `5` concise, crucial reasons of your design.

 <hr>

 ### Data Structures

-*[What data structures did your team utilise?
-Where and why?]*

-Here is a partial (short) example for the subsection `Data Structures`:*

 *I used the following data structures in my project:*